fabric8io/ipaas-quickstarts/quickstart/cdi/cxf/README.md

 ### How to try this example

-To use the application be sure to have deployed the quickstart in fabric8 as described above.
+To use the application be sure to have deployed the quickstart in fabric8.

+Notice the example can also be run locally using the following Maven goal:

+    mvn clean install exec:java

 ### Access services using a web browser